johnstonstott/COMP_472_A1/README.txt

 4. Follow the instructions in the command line to complete the execution of the program.
 5. To use the program with different inputs, complete execution or exit by pressing
-<Ctrl + C> and running the program again in the same was as step 3.
+<Ctrl + C> and then run the program again in the same way as in step 3.

 Example Program Execution
 -------------------------